porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/action/button/button.code.md

 # Button

-The `button` component is essential to perform events for forms or interfaces.
-They can be used with or without a label (as button icon only).
+The `<p-button>` component is essential to perform events for forms or interactions.

+They can be used with or without a label but it's recommend to keep the label visible for better accessibility whenever possible.
+When used without a label, then it's best practice to provide a descriptive label text for screen readers.

 ## Variants